take TDD to a new level with py.test and testmon

 New versions usually have new dataformat, don’t forget to rm .testmondata after each upgrade.

-pip install testmon # build the dependency database and save it to .testmondata py.test --testmon # list of watched project files ordered by tests which reach each specific file py.test --by-test-count # change some of your code (with test coverage) # only run tests affected by recent changes py.test --testmon # start from scratch (if needed) rm .testmondata # a simple watchdog command for file changes in source tree tmon.py
+pip install pytest-testmon # build the dependency database and save it to .testmondata py.test --testmon # list of watched project files ordered by tests which reach each specific file py.test --by-test-count # change some of your code (with test coverage) # only run tests affected by recent changes py.test --testmon # start from scratch (if needed) rm .testmondata # automatic re-execution on every file change with pytest-watch (https://github.com/joeyespo/pytest-watch) pip install pytest-watch ptw -- --testmon

 –project-directory= only files in under this directory will be tracked by coveragepy.
 Default is rootdir, can be repeated